bscucchi/Getting-and-Cleaning-Data/CodeBook.md

 	* Merged all into data_merged by combining (X, activity, Subject)
 	* Write merged_tidy_data.txt

 * Created 2nd dataset from data_merged above grouped by Subject and Activity.
-Also applied SD and Average calculation
+Also applied Average calculation
 	* Write tidy dataset with calc and grouping as calc_tidy_dataset.txt